1. Home

 Outdated macOS and How to Upgrade

-If you’re running an older version of macOS, it is no longer receiving security or stability updates.
+If you are running an older version of macOS, and your device does not meet the requirements for one of the three most recent versions, it is no longer receiving security or stability updates.
 Running out-of-date, unpatched software, including operating systems, puts your data and the university at increased risk, and the university may restrict network access for devices running unsupported operating systems.

 Which macOS version is installed?